Oak apple

-Oak apple or oak gall is the common name for a large, round, vaguely apple-like gall commonly found on many species of oak.
+An oak apple or oak gall is a large, round, vaguely apple-like gall commonly found on many species of oak.
 Oak apples range in size from 2 to 4 cm in diameter and are caused by chemicals injected by the larva of certain kinds of gall wasp in the family Cynipidae.

+Formation

 The adult female wasp lays single eggs in developing leaf buds.
 The wasp larvae feed on the gall tissue resulting from their secretions, which modify the oak bud into the gall, a structure that protects the developing larvae until they undergo metamorphosis into adults.